shopped/VirtualCatch/README.md

 * Performance optimizations for lower power machines

 # Compatability
-I am developing on a 2015 15 inch MBP and know it works in chrome.
+I am developing on a 2015 15 inch MBP and know it works in Chrome.
 Would be nice for people to check it on different devices and platforms

 | OS      | Chrome | Safari | Firefox | Edge |
 |---------|--------|--------|---------|------|